March

 I find the chapters that tell the story of the Civil War to be boring, horror filled, brutal, barbaric, grim, sad, powerful, and violent, coupled with March’s debilitating inability to be a chaplain neither he nor his charges can be proud of.
 Though, when he begins to teach young black children their letters, he finds his purpose and comes into his own.

-Brooks is, of course, a magnificent water.
+Brooks is, of course, a magnificent writer.
 Perhaps I am simply done with stories about past wars, at least for a while.

 I can recommend this book to lovers of Geraldine Brooks.
 It is another one of her many masterpieces.
 Enjoy March.
 If you read it and love it, I would be pleased to read your review of it.